4 recommended OTC drugs

 Treatment

 Levothyroxine (L-T4) — Euthyrox, Letrox.
-Starting dose: 1.6 mcg/kg/day in adults.
-Adjust based on TSH at 6-8 weeks.
+Initial dose: 1.6 mcg/kg/day in adults.
+Adjustment based on TSH at 6-8 weeks.
 Take in the morning on an empty stomach, 30-60 min before breakfast.

 Important interactions